-On March 6-7, 2019, PCOS Challenge: The National Polycystic Ovary Syndrome Association will be holding the second annual PCOS Advocacy Day on Capitol Hill in Washington, D.C.
-Join us for this historic event as we advocate for the first major piece of legislation focused on polycystic ovary syndrome (PCOS) ever introduced in the U.S. Congress.
+On March 11-12, 2019, PCOS Challenge: The National Polycystic Ovary Syndrome Association will be holding the third annual PCOS Advocacy Day on Capitol Hill in Washington, D.C.
+Join us for this important event as we advocate for the first major piece of legislation focused on polycystic ovary syndrome (PCOS) ever introduced in the U.S. Congress.
 Help influence federal policy and make a difference in the lives of the millions of women and girls affected by PCOS.
 Join us as we urge Congress to increase support for PCOS research and policies that not only speed the development of new treatments, but also ensure that women and girls with PCOS have timely access to the care they need and deserve.

 This two-day event is an opportunity to: